 For example, with Apple’s iPhone 6 launch, the company highlighted its snapshot enrollment, allowing users to simply take a picture of their credit card to automate enrollment in the Apple Pay mobile wallet.

 While Millennials’ love of snapping pictures and communicating through images such as emojis could be written off as a fad, the generation is too large to dismiss and their spending power is making them increasingly influential every day.
 Financial institutions that don’t offer or enhance their mobile capabilities to leverage mobile image capture for business run the risk of missing out on revenue opportunities from long-term customer relationships.

 By leveraging the unique capabilities of smartphones, including the camera functionality, financial institutions are able to provide the convenience and innovative mobile experience that Millennials demand.

 About the Study

 Mitek Systems commissioned a study of Millennials with Zogby Analytics entitled, “Millennials, Selfies And The Changing Face of Mobile Commerce”, which unveils the mobile habits and expectations of more than 1,000 U.S. Millennials.
-To read the full 23-page report and review all the findings, click here.
-For additional information including an infographic created by Mitek visit here.

 Ann Reichert is the director of marketing for Mitek, the leading innovator of mobile imaging for financial transactions.
 She has more than 20 years experience helping technology brands build awareness and adoption of their solutions through integrated marketing.